-Shows the operating system details.

-- N Reports the number of cases in the active dataset.
+ALL Show all settings.
+CC Show all custom currency settings (CCA through CCE).
+DIRECTORY Shows the current working directory.
+ENVIRONMENT Shows the operating system details. Ν Reports the number of cases in the active dataset.
 The reported number is not weighted.
-If no dataset is defined, then 'Unknown' is reported. - SYSTEM Shows information about how PSPP was built.
+If no dataset is defined, then 'Unknown' is reported.
+SYSTEM Shows information about how PSPP was built.
 This information is useful in bug reports.
-See Chapter 22 [Bugs], page 261, for details. - TEMPDIR Shows the path of the directory where temporary files are stored. - VERSION Shows the version of this installation of PSPP. - WARRANTY Show details of the lack of warranty for PSPP.
+See Chapter 22 [Bugs], page 290, for details.
+TEMPDIR Shows the path of the directory where temporary files are stored.
+VERSION Shows the version of this installation of PSPP.
+WARRANTY Show details of the lack of warranty for PSPP.